github/gh-ost/doc/command-line-flags.md

 `gh-ost` reads event and concurrently applies them onto the _ghost_ table.

 The `--dml-batch-concurrency-size` flag controls the number of concurrent workers that apply binlog dml event the batched writes, every worker apply dmlBatchSize event in a transaction.
 Allowed values are `1 - 100`.
 Default value is `1`.
+Concurrency in applying binlog is only allowed when the unique index column in the chunk is of int type.
+If there is a non-int column in the unique index, the concurrency is forced to be set to 1.

 ### exact-rowcount